simonmullaney/IP-Blocklist/README.md

 ## IP-Blocklist features

-- API cache implemented for queries using [memory-cache](https://www.npmjs.com/package/memory-cache) for similar queries made within 20 seconds of each other
+- API cache implemented for queries using [memory-cache](https://www.npmjs.com/package/memory-cache) for similar queries made within 60 seconds of each other.

-A written explanation of the design choices you made, and how it meets both the functional and non-functional requirements.

 ## Design choices